Military history of African Americans: Experience of soldiers in France

-According to the historian Chad L Williams, "African American soldiers' experiences in the war and their battles with the pervasive racial discrimination in the U.S. military informed their postwar disillusionment and subsequent racial militancy as veterans".
+According to historian Chad L Williams, "African American soldiers' experiences in the war and their battles with the pervasive racial discrimination in the U.S. military informed their postwar disillusionment and subsequent racial militancy as veterans".
 Examples of this racial militancy can be seen in the prominent roles which some African American WWI veterans played in the civil rights movement.
 For example, William N. Colston, an African American veteran who had served in the 367th infantry during the war, published several essays in the US's leading radical African American magazine- the Messenger.
 These articles aimed to illustrate the experiences which African Americans soldiers had throughout the war.
 African American's wartime experiences also played a key role in the formation of the League for Democracy which was a Civil Rights movement formed by African American soldiers serving in the 92nd Division with its key aim being to combat racial discrimination within the military.

+Treatment of African Americans during WW I and its effects on the civil rights movement

+The disillusionment which African American soldiers felt after they returned to the US after World War I contributed to the increasing momentum of the civil rights movement.
+Black US soldiers failed to escape from the arm of Jim Crow whilst they were serving in World War I, and domestically, their fellow African Americans faced the same discrimination within the US.
+This poor treatment, aided by the end of the war, contributed to calls for the passage of laws like the Greater Liberia Act.

+The greater Liberia Act called for relocation of African Americans to Liberia and surrounding territories, arguing that racial separatism would improve the lives of both black and whites.
+Black nationalist Florence Kenna, who fought for the passing of the Greater Liberia Act, acknowledged that mass emigration of African Americans to Liberia would be an opportunity to escape the deep routed discrimination they faced.
+This observation was aided by the extension of Jim Crow to the US military and the reality that African Americans would still be treated as second class citizens despite their service for the US in WW I.